Dates, Times and Programming subject to change.

 The 1960s and '70s produced a shimmering, sultry strain of southern soul, known as the Memphis Sound.
 Billy Duvall, Jr., Tyrone Dunn and the Rewinders present the greatest hits to come out of Stax and Hi Records.
 Included are songs like, I'll Take You There, Soul Man, (Sittin' on the ) Dock of the Bay, In the Midnight Hour, Mr. Big Stuff, Theme from Shaft, (If Loving You is Wrong) I Don't Want to Be Right, Knock on Wood, and many more.

-It's and "enchanted evening: of the best of Rodgers & Hammerstein!
-Unforgettable hits from Broadway blockbusters, including Oklahoma!, The Sound of Music, South Pacific, Carousel, and The King and I.
+It’s an “enchanted evening” of the best of Rodgers & Hammerstein!
+Unforgettable hits from Broadway blockbusters, including Oklahoma!, The Sound of Music, South Pacific, Carousel, and The King and I, featuring vocalists Steve Amerson, Laurie Gayle Stephenson and the Orchestra Kentucky Chorale.

 The Rewinders present their favorite songs from the Retro Series in celebration of the orchestra's 20th anniversary.